sorbetstudio/vaarta/README.md

 ## 📖 About

 Vaarta (વાર્તા) means "Story" or "Conversation" in Gujarati.
 This project aims to create an intuitive and powerful interface for AI interactions.
+It's the story (vaarta) of making it all work.

 ## 🌟 Features